cekees/cekees.github.io/_people/wenhuai.md

 ---
 permalink: /wenhuai/
 title: "Wen-Huai Tsao"
-excerpt: "Postdoctoral researcher working on fluid-structure interaction"
+excerpt: "IT Consultant working on fluid-structure interaction"
 header:
   teaser: /assets/images/wenhuai_profile.jpg
 ---

 <p style="font-family:arial">
-I am a postdoctoral researcher in the Department of Civil and Environmental Engineering at Louisiana State University.
+I am an IT Consultant in the Coastal Ecosystem Design Studio at Louisiana State University.
 My research at LSU is focused on developing a better understanding of the interaction between fluids and structures to resolve critical issues related to life safety, human welfare, and ecosystem protection.
-Relevant topics include structural control of civil infrastructures, high-fidelity numerical tools for computational modeling of water waves, and offshore & marine technology.
+Relevant topics include natural-based facilities for coastal protection, structural vibration control technologies for offshore & marine structures, and high-performance numerical methods for wave-structure modeling.
 </p>
 <p style="font-family:arial">
 I have committed myself to research, teaching, and service.
 My ultimate goal is to link all experts and researchers with interdisciplinary backgrounds at all kinds of levels to create a positive impact on the world.